ssu-dmlab/DGRec-pytorch/README.md

     ├── README.md
     ├── datasets
     ├── requirments
-    ├── run.py                          # simply run model with hyperparameter which already specified
+    ├── run.py                          # starts training the model with specified hyperparameters └── src
-    └── src
-        ├── utils.py                    # script for setting random seed and showing hyperparameters ├── data.py                     # In charge of data loading
-        ├── main.py                     # input processing for model training
+        ├── utils.py                    # contains utility functions such as setting random seed and showing hyperparameters ├── data.py                     # loads a specified dataset ├── main.py                     # processes input arguments of a user for training └── models
-        └── models
             ├── __init__.py
-            ├── eval.py                 # evaluate model with validation data
-            ├── model.py                # model implementation (forward)
-            ├── train.py                # model training with data and hyperparameter
-            └── batch
+            ├── eval.py                 # evaluates the model with a validation dataset ├── model.py                # implements the forward function of the model ├── train.py                # implements a function for training the model with hyperparameters └── batch
                 ├── __init__.py
-                ├── minibatch.py        # split and set data to minibatch
+                ├── minibatch.py        # splits a dataset to mini-batches
-                └── neigh_sampler.py    # Classes that are used to sample node neighborhoods
+                └── neigh_sampler.py    # samples neighborhoods of a given node
 ```

 ## Data

 ### Input Data Files
+The datasets are from the original repository [(link)](https://github.com/DeepGraphLearning/RecommenderSystems/tree/master/socialRec).
+The format of each file is as follows:

-* `train.tsv`: includes user historical behaviors, which is organized by pandas.Dataframe in five fields (SessionId UserId ItemId Timestamps TimeId).
+* `train.tsv`: includes historical behaviors of users.
+The data in the file is loaded into pandas.Dataframe with five fields such as (SessionId UserId ItemId Timestamps TimeId)
-* `valid.tsv`: the same format as train.tsv, used for tuning hyperparameters.
+* `valid.tsv`: the same format as `train.tsv`, used for tuning hyperparameters.
-* `test.tsv`: the same format as test.tsv, used for testing model.
+* `test.tsv`: the same format as `train.tsv`, used for testing model.
-* `adj.tsv`: includes links between users, which is also organized by pandas.Dataframe in two fields (FromId, ToId).
+* `adj.tsv`: an edge list representing relationships between users, which is also organized by pandas.Dataframe in two fields (FromId, ToId).
 * `latest_session.tsv`: serves as 'reference' to target user.
 This file records all users available session at each time slot.
 For example, at time slot t, it stores user u's t-1 th session.
-* `user_id_map.tsv`: maps original string user id to int.
+* `user_id_map.tsv`: maps original string user name to integer id.
-* `item_id_map.tsv`: maps original string item id to int.
+* `item_id_map.tsv`: maps original string item name to integer id.

 ### Data Statistics
 The statistics of the Douban datasets, `bookdata` and `musicdata`, are summarized as follows: